PZebarth/Python-Spark-Big-Data-Supervised-Learning/README.md

 1. From the command line in the app folder directory enter: **python run.py**
 2. From your browser visit: **http://127.0.0.1:3001/**

-The web app will load with various visulazations, explore the web app tabs for more data and visualizations.
+The web app will load with various visualizations, explore the web app tabs for more data and visualizations.

 ## Library Dependencies